 - </b>

 In other cases, the tags may contain other aspects.
-That usually happens when it comes to the opening tags.
-They may contain an extra attribute, including the likes of height, width, or CSS class name, among others.
+That usually happens with the opening tags.
+They may contain an extra attribute, such as height, width, or a CSS class name, among others.
 Check out this example:

-In simple words, an HTML attribute is what modifies an HTML element.
+In simple terms, an HTML attribute modifies an HTML element.
 It is usually in the form of unique words that one inserts inside the opening tag.
-They control the behavior of the element that follows.
+They control the behaviour of the element that follows.

 Every tag has two sections.
-The first one is usually the name of the attribute, while the other one is its value.
+The first is usually the attribute name, while the other is its value.
 The two are usually separated by an equals sign (=).
 Attributes are inside the start tag of that particular element that needs modification.

 One can enclose the value of the attribute using either double or single quotes.
 In some cases where there is the usage of certain characters, quoting may not be necessary.
-It is good to note that the rules may be different when it comes to other languages, including the sister one, XHTML.
+It is worth noting that the rules may differ for other languages, including the sister language, XHTML.

-However, experts have rules unquoted attribute values to be unsafe.
+However, experts have ruled that unquoted attribute values are unsafe.
 Equally important, not all attributes need values.
-A good example is an ismap attribute, which modifies the img element.
+A good example is the ismap attribute, which modifies the img element.
 The general structure of an attribute is as follows:

 The first ones are the required attributes.
-As the name suggests, they are needed by particular element types for them to function as expected.
+As the name suggests, they are required by certain element types to function as expected.

 The next type is the optional attributes.
 Their role is to change the default functionality of an element.